 Maturity means accepting some interdependence.

 I like the nursing home example because it hits at the painful realization that all of us are dependents at various points in our lives.
-If you’re reading this, you’re probably somewhere in the middle part of life, feeding and bathing yourself just fine if you’re lucky, but we could all become disabled at any time.
+If you’re reading this, you’re probably somewhere in the middle part of life, probably at the most independent part of it.

 The “paying your own rent” part of life is nice.
 And I have written many, many articles about making more money and working harder.
 But there’s no special virtue in sitting at a desk under a boss’s command five days a week for forty years.

 And if you’re a liberal/progressive who believes (as I do) in national health care, free public education, and possibly free public daycare, it seems a little weird that it’s okay for us to be dependent on the government for many of our needs and wants, but not okay to be interdependent with another person (i.e., a spouse), who we’ve chosen of our own accord.
 While a few “1% women” do adopt lifestyles wherein they stay at home but have housekeepers and nannies and therefore do no apparent labor at all, the majority of women today who depend on a man’s income do so for a season of life, and for a variety of rational reasons.